cea-hpc/NabLab/docs/fr.cea.nabla.mkdocs/docs/ngenlanguage.md

 	A good practice is to name "src-gen" a directory containing only generated code.

 For C++ targets, the `N_CXX_COMPILER` variable is mandatory.
-For `Kokkos`, `KokkosTeamThread`, the Kokkos library has to be installed and the path to the library has to be provided is the `N_KOKKOS_PATH` variable.
+For `Kokkos`, `KokkosTeamThread`, the Kokkos library has to be installed and the path to the library has to be provided is the `Kokkos_ROOT` variable.
+Moreover, if linear algebra is used, `KokkosKernels_ROOT` variable must be set to Kokkos Kernels installation directory.

 !!! note
 	Variables can use CMake syntax in their value like `$ENV{HOME}` for path in the example above.